File Access

 });

-Combine multiple rules to allow broad read access while blocking secrets and enabling writes only to an output directory:
+Combine rules to allow broad reads while blocking secrets and permitting writes only to an output directory.
+Because matching is longest-prefix-first, the specific rules win over the broad fallback regardless of order:

 index.ts